Get insider access

 Dell Alienware AW3420DW

 The Dell Alienware AW3423DW replaces the Dell Alienware AW3420DW and improves it in many ways.
 The AW3423DW has a QD-OLED panel with much better dark room performance than the previous version, and it supports HDR, which the AW3420DW doesn't.
-The AW3423DW also has a higher refresh rate with better motion handling.
-The main advantage the AW3420DW has is that it has a different subpixel structure, resulting in better text clarity.
+The AW3423DW also has a higher refresh rate and better motion handling.
+The main advantage of the AW3420DW is that it has a different subpixel structure, resulting in better text clarity.

 ASUS ROG Swift OLED PG42UQ

 The Dell Alienware AW3423DW and the ASUS ROG Swift OLED PG42UQ are different types of OLED monitors.
-The Dell is an ultrawide display with a 3440x1440 resolution, while the ASUS is bigger with a 4k resolution and a standard 16:9 aspect ratio.
+The Dell is an ultrawide display with a 3440x1440 resolution, while the ASUS is bigger with a 4k resolution and standard 16:9 aspect ratio.
 The Dell uses a QD-OLED panel that makes colors look more vivid, even if the ASUS gets brighter with some highlights.

 Gigabyte AORUS FO48U OLED

-Although the Dell Alienware AW3423DW and the Gigabyte AORUS F048U OLED both have OLED panels, they perform a bit differently.
+Although the Dell Alienware AW3423DW and the Gigabyte AORUS FO48U OLED both have OLED panels, they perform a bit differently.
 The Dell is a QD-OLED that displays a wider range of colors and makes small highlights get brighter, so if you want the best picture quality in dark rooms, get this one.
-However, if you also use your monitor in a room with a few lights around, the Gigabyte is better because blacks are still perfect in dark rooms, while ambient lighting on the Dell causes the black levels to raise.
+However, if you also use your monitor in a room with a few lights around, the Gigabyte is better because blacks are still perfect in dark rooms, while ambient lighting on the Dell causes the black levels to rise.

 Sony 42 A90K OLED